mo-sangha/book/main.typ

 = #todo([Complete Liberation])

 == #todo([Key Point])
+You are enlightened.

 == #todo([Discerning the Implications])
+The five wisdoms are now in full fruition.

 == #todo([Embracing the Larger Scope])
+Internal, external, day, and night are pure liberation.

 == #todo([Coming to the Decisive Conclusion])
+Enlightenment.

+=== #todo([The Eight Consciousness Model])

 /////////////////////////////////////////////////////////////////////////////////
 // Bibliography